Canon 1D vs Panasonic S1

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The S1 indeed provides for movie recording, while the 1D does not.
 The highest resolution format that the S1 can use is 4K/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the S1 has an electronic viewfinder (5760k dots), while the 1D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the S1 has a higher magnification than the one of the 1D (0.78x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D, the Panasonic S1, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The S1 has a touchscreen, while the 1D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The 1D writes its imaging data to Compact Flash cards, while the S1 uses SDHC or XQD cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The S1 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Panasonic Lumix DC-S1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the S1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D does not offer wifi capability.
+In contrast, the 1D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The S1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon 1D better than the Panasonic S1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.